 Of important note, Montgomery is also a city of artists.
 Montgomery has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Montgomery’s character.

 The most common language spoken in Montgomery is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Chinese.